overbrowsing/pruner/visualisation/README.md

 ## Example Graph

-When you run the script, you should see a graph like this:
+When you run the application, you should see a graph like this:

 ![Graph Example](./example.png)

 ## Customisation

-You can adjust the following parameters in the script to fine-tune the visualisation:
+You can adjust the following parameters in the application to fine-tune the visualisation:

 - `viewport_widths`: Range of viewport widths (pixels), defined using `np.linspace(start, end, num_points)`.
 Modify `start`, `end`, and `num_points` for custom ranges and step sizes.
 - `viewport_height`: Viewport height (in pixels).